 Children may become subject to Child in Need plans or Child Protection plans.
 This will always involve multiagency working around the child / family.
 All agencies are required to provide written reports for each meeting.
-Our school will also send a representative to the meeting to share this report and hear the wider picture.
+Our school wherever possible will also send a representative to the meeting to share this report and hear the wider contextual picture so as to ensure we can apply the any specific safeguarding procedures with good understanding of the context.